School of Humanities

-Joyce Inman coordinated this event in concert with the digital archives group and Colored Conventions Project, and it was open to everyone at the university and the community at large.
+In 2018, Dr. Joyce Inman, Assoc.
+Prof. of English collaborated with the digital archives group and Colored Conventions Project to host a Frederick Douglas Day Transcribe-a-thon at USM that was open to everyone at the university and the community at large.
 Participants transcribed materials from the Freedmen’s Bureau Records at the Smithsonian.

-Adam Clay, Joyce Inman, and a group of graduate instructors led a group of about fifty local high school students in a day-long writing project that moved them from brainstorming to publication in one day.
+In 2017, Adam Clay, Joyce Inman, and a group of graduate instructors led about fifty local high school students in a day-long writing project that moved them from brainstorming to publication in one day.
 Their essays were curated and hosted on the server space that the digital archives group purchased.

 Craig Carey, Jennifer Brannock, and Joyce Inman (and the Digital Research group) created a collaboration that allowed graduate and undergraduate students to write essays based on artifacts they discovered in the archives and each month one of the student’s submissions was selected and featured on the special collections website.